kalliope-project/kalliope/README.md

 # Kalliope

 Kalliope is a modular always-on voice controlled personal assistant designed for home automation.

-TODO: insert video demo EN
+Kalliope is based on audio input recognition, so it recognize an order pronounced by the user and then execute actions attached to the order.

-TODO: insert video demo FR
+You can create your own Kalliope bot, by simply choosing and composing the existing modules without writing any code.
+But, if you need a particular module, you can write it by yourself and add it to your project.
+You can also propose it to the community.

-Kalliope can run on a Raspberry Pi and he's multi-lang.
+Kalliope can run on all Linux distribution including a Raspberry Pi and it's multi-lang.
+The only thing you need is a microphone.

 Kalliope is easy-peasy to use, see the hello world
 ```